SergioG84/connect_four/README.md

-Connect Four game using jQuery
+Connect Four game using jQuery and JavaScript